jondallnorris/site/index.md

          width=400>
     <figcaption><i>at schiller csc</i></figcaption>
 </figure>

-Hi, I'm Jondall and this is my website.

 I am an aspiring ocean professional with an interest in physical oceanography in polar regions.
 I am currently employed as a hydrographic surveyor out of Connecticut, working on projects up and down the east coast.